-Since many items may be supplied after acceptance, you can apply without having these documents but you will need to upload something attesting you will send the information after acceptance (malpractice, health insurance and/or visa).
+Since many items may be supplied after acceptance, you can apply without having these documents, but you will need to upload something attesting you will send the information after acceptance (e.g., proof of malpractice and health insurance, visa).

-Also, we realize some results may take time to receive, again you can apply without this but you will need to upload something attesting that you will upload the required information once you have received it, knowing if you do not your application will be considered incomplete.
-Examples of this include: background check, urine drug screen or letter of good standing (as many schools may wish to send directly).
+Also, we realize some results may take time to receive.
+You can apply without the results, but you will need to upload a document attesting that you will submit the required information once you have received it.
+If you do not, your application will be considered incomplete.
+Examples of this include: background check, urine drug screen or letter of good standing (many schools may wish to send the letter directly).

-We require a five panel drug test.
-Anything over the five panel is accepted as well (as long as they include the five listed below).
-Results of your test should be within three months of your start date or at the minimum, current at time of application.
-This time frame of how current may change as we are currently reviewing this criteria but know you will be contacted to submit a new test if needed.
+We require a five-panel drug test.
+Anything over the five panel is accepted (as long as they include the five listed below).
+Results of your test should be within three months of your start date or, at the minimum, current at the time of application.
+We are currently reviewing this criteria but know you will be contacted to submit a new test if needed.